foxster14/geometry_calculator_python_flask_web_app/README.md

 2. **Create a Python Virtual Environment**

-    This is a Flask based Python Web App.
+    This is a simple Flask-based Python Web App.
 It is advisable to use a Python Virtual Environment to keep this app's dependencies separate from other Python dependencies on the target machine.
 To create a Virtual Environment do the following from within the geometry_calculator_web directory:

     Unix OS's:
     > python3 -m venv venv